Breaking your mortgage contract

 Break your mortgage contract to change lenders

-Note that you’ll usually need to pay fees when you set up a new mortgage, including when you choose a blend-and-extend option.
-This example doesn’t take into account any fees.
-Lenders may be willing to pay some or all of the fees.
-If this is the case, your costs to renegotiate your mortgage will be less.
+Note that you’ll usually have to pay fees when you set up a new mortgage.
+This includes when you choose a blend-and-extend option.
+Lenders may be willing to pay some of all the fees.
+If this is the case, your costs to renegotiate your mortgage with a new lender will be less.

 Pros and cons of breaking your mortgage contract

-When interest rates fall, it may be tempting to break your existing mortgage and renegotiate a new one at a lower interest rate, or to blend-and-extend.
+When interest rates fall, it may be tempting to break your mortgage contract.
+You may want to renegotiate a new one at a lower interest rate, or to blend-and-extend.
 Before you do, consider the pros and cons.

 Pros